Fertility and Sex

 Gilead tops the list of our "Least Sexy Travel Destinations."
 We're even placing it above Antarctica (brr) and Mordor (eek).

 Gilead rose to power in large part because no one was making babies anymore.
 Even though baby-making is a two-person process, society has shifted all the blame for infertility onto women:

 There is no such thing as a sterile man anymore, not officially.
 There are only women who are fruitful and women who are barren, that's the law.
 (11.18)

 Despite all these arrangements, nothing is working and not enough babies are being born.
 Everybody is secretly breaking the rules.
 We're constantly reminded of the lovelessness and absence of eroticism in this society, as well as the absence of choice and free will.
-(For more on fertility, see "Flowers" and "Eggs" in this section.)
+(For more on fertility, see the symbolism of "Flowers" and "Eggs.")